Jannyboy11/CustomRecipes/README.md

 A: Vanilla recipes are stored as json files in the server jar, wich is a glorified zip file.
 Use any zip file editor such as 7zip or WinRAR to remove those recipes.
-They can be found /assets/minecraft/recipes
+They can be found /assets/minecraft/recipes.
+This works for crafting recipes, but furnace recipes are still hardcoded in the vanilla minecraft code sadly.